washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Following the Washington Public Records Act, which implies that documents generated by public agencies should be made available to the public, incarceration files in Washington are public.
 However, conviction history records of less than one year are inaccessible to the general public.
 Also, there’s restricted access to criminal files involving sex or kidnapping that are less than a year old.

-- The name of the person involved in the record, unless said person is a juvenile
+• The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state where the person resides or was accused.

 How to Look Up Jail Records in Washington?